nathanfaucett/js-unique/README.md

 unique
 =======

-unique for the browser and node.js
+returns array of unique values from array